Estate planning attorneys help you legally determine how your assets will be managed during your lifetime & how to distribute them after your death.

 At Hourigan, Kluger & Quinn, our caring team of estate planning attorneys will help you plan for the future.
 We’ll make sound legal decisions about your intentions and the administration of your estate.
 By guiding you through tax implications, we make sure you have all the appropriate documents in place to make your intentions clear.
 This way your loved ones don’t have to struggle with difficult decisions in their time of sorrow.

 Estate Planning: How will you protect your spouse and children when you’re gone, or unable to make important decisions?
 We offer estate planning services such as: health care directives, HIPPA forms, powers of attorney, wills, living wills, trusts, tax-advantageous gift planning, as well as pre-nuptial agreements and asset protection.

-Estate Administration: Were you just named the executor of an estate, or have questions about taxes or contested wills?
-We’ll assist you with estate fiduciary deeds (executor), PA inheritance tax, and contested wills.
+Estate Administration: Were you just named the executor of an estate, or have questions about death taxes or contested wills?
+We’ll assist you with estate fiduciary obligation, PA inheritance tax, Federal estate tax and contested wills.

 Minor & Incapacitated Trust: What if you are gone before your children come of age, or are unable to care for themselves?
 You’ll want an experience guardianship attorney to protect your ward’s best interests.

 Elderly Care Planning: With the elderly population growing, protect what your parents (or yourself) worked so hard for.
 Hourigan, Kluger & Quinn assists in planning asset distribution, long-term care needs including nursing home, assisted or in-home care, Medicaid planning, and powers of attorney or health care proxies.
 In addition, we can help you and your family plan for the potentially devastating costs of long-term health care.